syncfusion/blazor-samples/README.md

 ## Using the demos

+* Clone this repository.
 * Open the command prompt from samples root directory.
-* Run `dotnet restore` and `dotnet build`.
-* Then Change the directory in to `cd ej2-blazor-samples`.
-* Run `dotnet run`.
+* Run the demo using `dotnet run` command.

 ## Documentation

-All controls documentation for the Syncfusion Blazor Components can be found on [Syncfusion Help](https://ej2.syncfusion.com/aspnet-core-blazor/documentation/introduction/).
+All components documentation for the `Syncfusion Blazor Components` can be found on [Syncfusion Help](https://ej2.syncfusion.com/aspnet-core-blazor/documentation/introduction/).

 ## License